UTexas

 RTF 343.
 Advanced Video Production.

 Restricted to radio-television-film majors.
 Advanced study in film, television, and media production.
 Three lecture hours and three laboratory hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Upper-division standing; Radio-Television-Film 340 or 366K.
+Prerequisite: Radio-Television-Film 340 or 366K.

 Topic 1: Advanced Narrative Production.
 Individual and group production of short films using high-definition video.
 Additional prerequisite: Radio-Television-Film 366K (Topic 2: Narrative Production).